ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 BLAS implementations may use their own thread parallelism inside their library.
-This may involve OpenMP (as with Intel's MKL) or a custom Pthreads-based back-end.
-The only way to know is to read the implementation's documentation, and it may not be easy to control what it does at run time.
-(Some implementations use Unix-style environment variables to set the number of threads, for example.)
+This may involve OpenMP (as with Intel's MKL) or a custom Pthreads-based back-end (as we have seen in earlier GotoBLAS releases).
+The only way to know is to read the implementation's documentation, and it may not be easy to control what it does at run time (e.g., how many threads it spins up).

 What if our hypothetical developer wants to use thread parallelism in their own code?
 Their thread parallelism run-time system or